 All faculty need to have a Hunter photo ID (the One Card) card for access to buildings on campus.
-Please allow two weeks after all new hire paperwork is completed and Adjunct Employee Management System(AEMS) workload is approved.

-All faculty will have two online accounts: Hunter Email & CUNYfirst go to NetID CENTRAL:
+Please allow two weeks after all new hire paperwork is completed and Adjunct Employee Management System (AEMS) workload is approved.
+All faculty will have two online accounts: Hunter Email & CUNYfirst

-Hunter email system (uses Hunter NetID)
+1. Hunter email system (uses Hunter NetID).
 Hunter NetID-this is your email address and login ID for Hunter networked services, including adjunct appointments (AEMS), wireless networks, and the Library proxy server.
+Please use your Hunter email for all College business.
 Your paperwork will need to be completed before this will be issued.
-To find out your NetID (after your paperwork has been completed)
+To find out your NetID (after your paperwork has been completed) go to NetID CENTRAL.
 Faculty email: your NetID is the first part of your faculty email, followed by @hunter.cuny.edu (e.g., netid@hunter.cuny.edu).
 Check your email at the Hunter email system website.

-CUNYfirst (faculty/student information system)

-CUNYFirst is used to look up your schedule information (course schedules, rooms, class notes, rosters), submit textbook information, submit attendance and grade rosters, among other applications.
-You will be able to claim your CUNYfirst account about 3 weeks after all your paperwork has been completed.
+2. CUNYfirst (faculty/student information system) CUNYFirst is used to look up your schedule information (course schedules, rooms, class notes, rosters), submit textbook information, and submit attendance and grade rosters, among other applications.
+You will be able to claim your CUNYfirst account about 3 weeks after your all paperwork has been completed.

-Go to the CUNYfirst website, click on FIRST TIME USER, should review the instructions for
+Go to the CUNYFirst websiteClick on FIRST TIME USER, should review the instructions for CUNYfirst:

-CUNYfirst: